 Dr. Carol DeNysschen, Dietetics and Nutrition

-Dr. Jevon Hunter, Elementary Education and Reading
+Dr. Jevon Hunter, Elementary Education, Literacy, and Educational Leadership

 Dr. Michael Niman, Communication

 Dr. Jo Yudess, Center for Studies in Creativity

 Dr. Joseph Zawicki, Earth Science and Science Education

 Dr. Kenneth Mernitz, History and Social Studies

 Dr. Annemarie Franczyk, Communication